BenCos17/ben-cogs/ampremover/docs.md

 ## Overview

 AmputatorBot is a Discord bot cog designed to convert AMP URLs to their canonical URLs using the AmputatorBot API.
-This cog provides several commands to manage user and server preferences, convert URLs, and display the current settings.
+This cog provides several commands to manage server preferences, convert URLs, and display the current settings.

 ## Installation